GitMax42/website/speed/index.md

 # Serve WebP images
 ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/0/06/WebPLogo.svg/200px-WebPLogo.svg.png) [WebP](https://en.wikipedia.org/wiki/WebP) is an image format for lossy and lossless compression, developed by Google and nowadays widely supported by browsers, as you can see from [caniuse](https://caniuse.com/#feat=webp).
-WebP files are typically smaller in size compared to other formats at equivalent SSIM (Structural similarity) index, so perfect to save some bytes.
+WebP files are typically smaller in size compared to other formats at equivalent Structural Similarity Index, so perfect to save lot of bytes on transfer to the browser.

 ### How to generate WebP images